• Home

 • Rural communities and other historically underrepresented populations

 We recognize that systemic barriers can make accessing funding opportunities more challenging for some organizations.
 Our intention is to make the application process as accessible and inclusive as possible.
-Process supports:

 • Video/voice submission for certain questions